History of Nickelodeon: 1984–1991: Establishing the network's identity

-On June 7, 1990, Nickelodeon opened Nickelodeon Studios, a hybrid television production facility/attraction at Universal Studios Florida in Orlando, Florida, where many of its sitcoms and game shows were filmed.
-It also entered into a multimillion-dollar joint marketing agreement with Pizza Hut, which provided a new kid-targeted publication Nickelodeon Magazine for free at the chain's participating restaurants.
+On June 7, 1990, Nickelodeon opened Nickelodeon Studios, a hybrid television production facility/attraction and Universal Studios Florida in Orlando, Florida, where many of its sitcoms and game shows were filmed.
+It also entered into a multimillion-dollar joint marketing agreement with Pizza Hut, which would provide a new kid-targeted publication Nickelodeon Magazine for free at the chain's participating restaurants.

-1991–1998: Golden Age, establishing original animation, and expansion into scripted programming
+1991–1998: Expansion into original animation and scripted programming

 Although Nickelodeon had aired externally-produced animation series since the channel's launch in 1977, the network did not air original animated series of its own until the early 1990s.
-On August 11, 1991, Nickelodeon debuted their "Nicktoons" brand with three original animated series: Doug, Rugrats, and The Ren & Stimpy Show.
+In 1990, eight cartoon pilots were released for test audience but only three were chosen: Doug, Rugrats, and The Ren & Stimpy Show.
+The other five pilots that were rejected were Big Beast Quintet, Thunder Lizards (both based on one of the channel's network IDs), The Weasel Patrol, The Crowville Chronicles and Trash (the latter two produced by network partner Cosgrove Hall Productions).
+On August 11, 1991, Nickelodeon debuted their "Nicktoons" brand with three original animated series: Doug from Jumbo Pictures, Rugrats from Klasky Csupo and The Ren & Stimpy Show from Spümcø.
 The development of these programs was a direct reversal of the network's prior concerns, as Nickelodeon had previously refused to produce weekly animated series due to the high production costs.
-The three series found success by 1992, with Ren & Stimpy at one point being the most popular show on cable television.
-This resulted in the creation of the network's fourth Nicktoon, Rocko's Modern Life, which also became a success.
+Ren & Stimpy in particular gained a cult following during its run and became Nickelodeon's most merchandised series at the time, but its infamous behind-the-scenes conflicts and subsequent firing of series creator John Kricfalusi led to the creation of Games Animation.
+GA, was a sub-company of the larger Nickelodeon Animation Studio, which were both created in 1992.
+In 1993, the network's fourth Nicktoon, Rocko's Modern Life premiered, which had served as the studio's first in-house animated series production which also became a success.

 In the meantime, Nickelodeon partnered with Sony Wonder to release episode compilations of the network's programs on VHS, which became top sellers.
 Following Viacom's purchase of Paramount Pictures in 1994, Nickelodeon would switch its home video distribution to Paramount Home Entertainment, subsequently re-releasing episode compilations of the network's Nicktoons.
-Doug would end its production in 1994, with Ren & Stimpy following suit in 1996; however, Doug would be revived in 1996 as part of ABC's "One Saturday Morning" lineup, following the show's acquisition by Disney.
-Rugrats, on the other hand, returned from its productIon hiatus on May 9, 1997 (reruns had continued to air on the channel up until that point), and became the anchor for the network as its top-rated program.
+Doug and Rugrats would both end their production in 1994, with Ren & Stimpy following suit a year later; however, Doug would be revived for three seasons in 1996 as part of ABC's One Saturday Morning lineup, following the show's acquisition by Disney.
+Rugrats, on the other hand, was revived in 1997 due to strong ratings from reruns, and became an anchor for the network as its top-rated program until being cancelled again in 2004.